cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

       V              V                   V
     Aggregator 0   Aggregator 1        Aggregator SHARES-1
 ~~~~
-{: #eval-flow title="The Client divides its measurement input into input shares
+{: #shard-flow title="The Client divides its measurement input into input shares
 and distributes them to the Aggregators."}

 ## Preparation